prebid/prebid-server-java/extra/modules/fiftyone-devicedetection/README.md

   modules:
     fiftyone-devicedetection:
       data-file:
-        path: "../device-detection-cxx/device-detection-data/51Degrees-LiteV4.1.hash" # REQUIRED, download the sample from https://github.com/51Degrees/device-detection-data/blob/main/51Degrees-LiteV4.1.hash
+        path: "51Degrees-LiteV4.1.hash" # string, REQUIRED, download the sample from https://github.com/51Degrees/device-detection-data/blob/main/51Degrees-LiteV4.1.hash or Enterprise from https://51degrees.com/pricing
 ```

 ## Maintainer contacts

-Any suggestions or questions can be directed to [engineering@51degrees.com](engineering@51degrees.com) e-mail.
+Any suggestions or questions can be directed to [support@51degrees.com](support@51degrees.com) e-mail.

 Or just open new [issue](https://github.com/prebid/prebid-server-java/issues/new) or [pull request](https://github.com/prebid/prebid-server-java/pulls) in this repository.